 - Through the One Fresno Youth Jobs Corps Program, the City hires youth ages 16-30 years old, pays them a livable wage, provides training and wrap-around services and puts them on a career pathway for future City or outside organization employment in that field. - Local Conservation Corps (LCC) LCC provides young adults (ages 18-26) with paid job training and educational opportunities.
-Corps members (participants) provide service to the community through paid vocational training while advancing their education.

-- Valley Apprenticeship Connections (VAC) Construction Pre-Apprenticeship Program Fresno EOC VAC program provides a 12-week pre-apprenticeship training to prepare individuals for the construction industry. - Workforce Connection Young Adult Program is an Academic Tutorial and Career Readiness Program providing a comprehensive array of services that focus on assisting young adults with one or more barriers to employment to prepare for post-secondary education and employment opportunities, attain educational and/or skills training credentials, and secure employment with career or promotional employment opportunities.
+Corps members (participants) provide service to the community through paid vocational training while advancing their education. - Valley Apprenticeship Connections (VAC) Construction Pre-Apprenticeship Program Fresno EOC VAC program provides a 12-week pre-apprenticeship training to prepare individuals for the construction industry. - Readiness Program providing a comprehensive array of services that focus on assisting young adults with one or more barriers to employment to prepare for post-secondary education and employment opportunities, attain educational and/or skills training credentials, and secure employment with career or promotional employment opportunities.
 Workforce Connection focuses primarily on serving youth who live south of Shields Ave. in the Fresno metropolitan area.
 Additionally, the program also serves Urban East, which encompasses Urban Fresno and Clovis to the east of Highway 41.
 [Source: New program]